-By making sure they are educated, and preparing your backyard as a safe kid zone, that’s how.
-In this article, from the experts at The Pool Butler, we’ll show you how to keep your pool as safe as can be for your young children.
+Your pool is precious and something that you value as a way to relax, unwind and even maintain good health.
+But, when it comes to your children—how do you keep them safe?
+By making sure they are educated and preparing your backyard as a safe kid zone, that’s how.
+With these swimming pool safety tips for children from the experts at The Pool Butler, we’ll show you how to keep your pool as safe as can be for your young children.

 Design the Rules

 In addition to placing a barrier around your pool, you need to create and enforce rules.
 Make sure children know the rules that apply around a swimming pool.
 It’s a great idea to get your kids participating in swim classes.
 If your child is between the ages of one and four years old, swimming lessons won’t do much to teach them to swim.
 But early swimming lessons can help get your children used to the water, and start them on learning the basics of pool safety.
 At home, make sure that you implement and enforce rules around pool safety.
 Children should never be allowed to approach the pool without an adult.
 When using the pool, there should no running near the pool, no diving, etc.

 To be as consistent as possible, make sure that these rules are reinforced around any water.
 For example, a hot tub, an inflatable kiddie pool, and even a large bucket they could fit their head into (this happens) are all safety hazards.
 Make sure that children know what the rules are each and every time you play around water, so you reduce your risk for danger.

 If you own a pool, you should also own life-saving equipment.
 Make sure that a phone is nearby any time you use the pool so that you can call 911 quickly in case of an emergency.
 Also, keep a floatation device by the pool at all times.
 If a person is actively drowning, they may not be able to grasp a floatation device.
 One of the best life-saving tools you can purchase is a safety hook that allows you to hook a drowning victim and drag them to safety even without them holding on.